South Korea: North Korea fires 2 presumed missiles into sea

 South Korea and the U.S. were analyzing the launches.
 Seoul's military urged the North to immediately stop its “very inappropriate” military demonstrations when the world is struggling to cope with the coronavirus pandemic.

-Japan’s Defense Ministry said the North Korean projectiles didn’t reach Japanese territory or its exclusive economic zone.
+Japan’s Defense Ministry said the projectiles didn’t reach Japanese territory or its exclusive economic zone.

 The North conducted two previous rounds of similar short-range launches and other military exercises this month after leader Kim Jong Un entered the new year vowing to bolster his nuclear deterrent in face of “gangster-like” U.S. sanctions and pressure.

+Military analysts say such weapons, which are designed to overwhelm missile defense systems with their maneuverability and low-altitude flights, potentially strengthen the North’s ability to strike targets in South Korea and Japan, including U.S. bases there.

+North Korea in recent months has also demonstrated what it described as a “super large” multiple rocket launcher, which experts say was likely tested earlier this month.

-South Korea’s military alerted the latest launches shortly after North Korea’s state media reported that Kim supervised an artillery firing competition between army units in the country's west on Friday.
+North Korea’s state media earlier reported that Kim supervised an artillery firing competition between army units in the country's west on Friday.

 The KCNA said Kim expressed satisfaction over the exercise that was aimed at evaluating combat readiness.
 The report didn’t mention any direct comments by Kim toward Washington or Seoul.